vojtechhabarta/typescript-generator/README.md

 ### Code formatting

 - use 4 spaces for indentation in Java files
-- sort java imports alphabetically, you can use wildcards
+- sort java imports alphabetically (including static imports), you can use wildcards
 - please do not reformat whole files in IDE